Selling Situations

 A vacant flat still needs care.
 The full guide covers security, damp, heating, plumbing, electrical safety, insurance vacancy thresholds, leasehold obligations that continue while empty, presentation for viewings, and what to do if a flat has been empty too long without a buyer.

-Until specific guides are added, the following pages on the rest of the site cover the practical issues for these situations.
+Pages on the rest of the site that cover the practical issues for each of these situations.

 Inherited Flat (Probate)